Over-Approximation of Fluid Models: Over-Approximation Technique

 Apart from the rigorous implementation, our approach allows for a heuristic implementation.
 Here, instead of using a verified numerical ODE solver, one invokes a standard ODE solver in which the numerical error is minimized heuristically by varying the integration step size~\cite{Gear:1971}.
-Similarly, one accounts heuristically for the discretization underlying $\mathcal{T}(\dt)$ by starting with a coarse discretization of $[0;T]$ (large $\dt$) which is gradually refined (small $\dt$) until the corresponding approximations of $\Psi(\eps)$ stabilize.
+Similarly, one accounts heuristically for the discretization underlying $\mathcal{T}(\dt)$ by gradually refining an initially coarse discretization of $[0;T]$ until the approximations of $\Psi$ are reasonably close.

 We wish to point out that both implementations naturally apply to parallelization because each single ODE system can be solved independently from the others.